blob: 9678486c3089236664b06cae07c57a6ab42b56a8 [file] [log] [blame] [edit]

 SimulatedClock clock(Timestamp::Millis(1337));

-TimestampExtrapolator ts_extrapolator(clock.CurrentTime());
+TimestampExtrapolator ts_extrapolator(clock.CurrentTime(),

 // No packets so no timestamp.

-EXPECT_THAT(ts_extrapolator.ExtrapolateLocalTime(90000), Eq(absl::nullopt));
+EXPECT_THAT(ts_extrapolator.ExtrapolateLocalTime(90000), Eq(std::nullopt));

 uint32_t rtp = 90000;